 (c) An employee who obtains such a leave of absence shall return to their former position with the accrued service and classification seniority, within the 30 calendar days after the completion of their employment with the Union.
-If their former position no longer exists the employee shall be deemed laid-off and the provisions of Article 13 - Layoff and Recall shall apply.
+If their former position no longer exists the employee shall bump a junior employee or may access the provisions of Article 13 (Layoff and Recall) shall apply.